padro89/snakemake-workflow-cnag/README.md

 ### Implement the deseq2 script

-- I used the parameters defined in the config.R file in the config.yaml Snakemake file.
+- I ported the parameters defined in the config.R file in the config.yaml Snakemake file.
 - All the arguments were included in the config.ymal.
 - I implemented the R script using S4 objects in the script to make calls to Snakemake config.yaml and to import the data from the input in the rule.
 - Should I change anything about the output?
 - I MUST ADAPT THE PROCESSING OF THE CONTINUOUS VARIABLES, BUT I HAVE NONE.
 I SHOULD ASK FOR ONE EXAMPLE SO I GET WHAT THEY DO.
 They are probably adapted for graphics, so I could make a random continuous variable in the coldata and run the script to see where it fails and fix it.

 ### Modularize the deseq2 script inside snakemake

+#### Saving the output

 - I can save anything, for example, a PDF, as `snakemake@output$name`, and then call it from the output rule: